tytydraco/yessleep/out/Twas_The_Christmas_Of_85.md

 The coroner ruled the deaths accidental despite visible scratch marks all over the bodies.

-After I was finished watching TV, I locked all the doors and then lay down on the couch.
+Anyway, after I finished watching TV, I locked all the doors and then lay down on the couch.

 As soon as my head hit the pillow, I passed out.